 What is a predictive model?

-Artificial Intelligence (AI) is among the most discussed topics of the 2010’s.
-As the volume of collected data increases dramatically, technics such as Machine Learning, Deep Learning or Predictive Modeling become a part of our everyday talks.
+Artificial Intelligence (AI) is among the most discussed topics of the last 10 years.
+As the volume of collected data increases dramatically, technics such as Machine Learning, Deep Learning or Predictive Modeling become a part of our everyday concerns.

 Let’s take a look at Predictive Modeling.
 It can be defined as the process that uses a historical dataset to build a mathematical solution with the purpose to predict outcomes from new data.
 Basically, it means that you use old data with verified results to build a mathematical model.
 This model will then be used to calculate predictions, i.e. the information you want to predict out of new datasets.